 As we’ve already noted, BTC is currently a highly volatile currency to trade on cryptocurrency exchanges.
 Anyone considering buying bitcoin must accept that they could potentially lose their initial investment.
 Cryptocurrency experts and financial economists disagree on bitcoin’s long-term future.
 The former believes the value of bitcoin will continue to soar as more governments and businesses adopt the currency as legal tender.
 However, some economists have moved to label bitcoin a ‘bubble’.
 A bubble is a commodity whose true value is entirely unknown to investors, leading to the threat of its collapse in the market.

 It’s difficult to say whether bitcoin’s price is going to rise in the coming months, but it’s certainly an investment that could pay huge dividends if the market continues to mature.
-We have also seen more and more interest in bitcoin in the past few years, which makes us rather optimistic.
+We have also seen more and more interest in bitcoin over the past few years and with the May 2020 halvening approaching fast, we feel quite optimistic.

-Although bitcoin remains the flagship cryptocurrency on the Bitcoin exchanges, there are a number of similar crypto coins that investors may want to consider as an alternative, due to their cheaper values:
+Although bitcoin remains the flagship cryptocurrency on the crypto exchanges, there are a number of similar crypto coins that investors may want to consider as an alternative, due to their cheaper values:

-A fall-out in the community of bitcoin miners led to a small percentage of miners leaving the network and forming a new cryptocurrency called Bitcoin Cash.
+A fall-out in the community of bitcoin miners led to a small percentage of members leaving the network and forming a new cryptocurrency called Bitcoin Cash.

 Created as a fork from bitcoin, Litecoin’s unique selling point is its ability to complete transactions in less than two-and-a-half minutes, compared with ten minutes for bitcoin.
 Litecoin is already available to trade on mainstream cryptocurrency exchanges.

 Like bitcoin, Dash was created as a secure digital payment method for goods and services.
-It is alleged that Dash is quicker and cheaper than bitcoin.
+Dash is cheaper than bitcoin in terms of fees, and has much faster transaction speeds.

 What we do